Grow Your Accounting Business Online With WordPress

 - South Africa Revenue Service: http://www.sars.gov.za/Pages/RSS-Feeds.aspx

-(Use RSS feeds to improve your site’s user experience.)
+(Adding RSS feeds can help to improve your website’s UX.)

-Checklists and forms are a great way to increase visitor engagement, add value to your readers and provide something unique.
-Checklists and forms can give them step-by-step instructions and resources to complete a task.
-Checklists and forms are great planning tools.
+Adding checklists and forms to your site is a fantastic way to increase visitor engagement and add value to your visitors.
+They can provide step-by-step instructions and resources to perform necessary tasks.
+They are great business planning tools.

-You can provide online or downloadable checklists and forms (or links to these) covering a range of topics such as:
+You can provide a range of online or downloadable forms and checklists covering subjects such as:

 - Disclosure Checklists